marniks7/env/README.md

 4. To run with init script add to the end
    ` bash -c './init.sh && bash'`

-## Features

-1. [x] Autocompletion (whenever present)
-2. [x] Persist bash history
-3. [x] Script on init
-    * for example, merge kubeconfig from k3d
-4. [x] Access to docker inside container
-5. [x] Current directory attached

 ## Absent Features

-1. [ ] No programming languages installed so far (like python, go, js, java)
+1. [ ] No programming languages installed so far (e.g. python, go, js, java)
-    * And may not be installed there at all because it is what is usually used on local system
+    * And may not be installed there at all because it is usually used on local system
-2. [ ] Manual versions update (eg no bot connected)
+2. [ ] Manual versions update (e.g. no bot connected)
 3. [ ] Impossible to reuse [DockerfileBuildx](DockerfileBuildx) scripts for local system

 ## Alternatives